marinsplaylab-org/website/README.md

 # Marins PlayLab - Official Website
-Marins PlayLab is an independent space for exploring STEM and more through interactive, open projects, visuals, experiments, and discoveries.
+Marins PlayLab is an independent space for exploring STEM and more through interactive open projects, visuals, experiments, and discoveries.
-This is a curiosity driven passion project in a very early phase, with a simple goal: make learning feel simple, clear, and fun.
-The focus is on short educational posts, science news, visual explanations, and small projects you can try yourself, such as simulations that let you explore ideas instead of only reading about them.
+This is a small passion project and it is still in an early phase.
+The goal is simple: make learning clear and fun.
+You will find short educational posts, science updates, visual explanations, and small projects you can try yourself, including simulations that help you explore ideas, not just read about them.
-Contributions are welcome, especially from people with deeper knowledge in specific topics.
+Contributions are welcome.
+Some parts of the workflow use AI to speed things up, but everything is reviewed so posts and projects stay as accurate and reliable as possible.
-Over time, the aim is to grow the community and this space into a wider collection of topics across science, space, technology, engineering, math, and the broader world of curiosity, including history and other fields that connect to how we understand the universe.
+The goal is to grow this space and its community.
+Over time, more topics will be added as the project grows.

 It is built using HTML, CSS, Bootstrap, and reusable header and footer templates to make it easy to extend and maintain.